styfle/awesome-desktop-js/README.md

 * [Quark](https://github.com/jscherer92/Quark) - a runtime to build desktop apps using the system's own web browser (Windows only)
 * [carlo](https://github.com/GoogleChromeLabs/carlo) - a runtime to build desktop apps using the system's installed version of Google Chrome
 * [stain](https://github.com/cztomsik/stain) - build desktop apps with react-native API, render them on GPU using [Servo  WebRender](https://github.com/servo/webrender) (Linux and MacOS Only)
-* [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (Mac OS 10.10+ or Windows 1809+ only)
+* [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (Mac OS 10.10+, Windows 1809+ and Ubuntu 16.04+)

 ### LibUI